 Integrated payroll management so that you can pay your employees on time and accurately.
 You should be able to complete the payroll process in a matter of seconds.

 All-in-one dashboard where employees should be able to check their leave balance and other co-workers’ time off.
 HR and line managers should also be able to view this data for all employees.

 Timesheet and attendance management where you can track employees’ productivity and pay them fairly

 Analytics and reports that simplify all the budget reports showing demands, approvals, and denial of leaves, for each employee and also for the company.

 Features of the Leave Management System

-- Cloud-based software-enables supervisors to manage seamlessly, and it provides access to all the data in one place.
+- Cloud-based software enables supervisors to manage seamlessly.
+Further, it provides access to all the data in one place;

-- Seamless integration – This comes with integrating other HR management software such as payroll and timesheets which allows cross-functional reports.
+- Seamless integration with other HR management software such as payroll and timesheets which allows cross-functional reports;

 - Employee self-service that removes manual work.